 The student and supervisor are expected to:

-Supervisors submitted an application for summer project funding using this form.
-Please note that the time period for supervisor applications has now passed.
+Supervisors should submit an application for summer project funding using this form.

 Upon successful funding of a summer project, PDH will ask supervisors to submit information about their desired student including the student’s academic performance.